-(Of course, a competent tax resolution attorney will find reason, and corroborating evidence, to support conclusion that full employment at previous pay rate is unlikely, hence Reasonable Collection Potential should be downgraded to current income level).
+A competent tax resolution attorney will find reason and corroborating evidence to support the conclusion that full employment at previous pay rate is unlikely, hence Reasonable Collection Potential should be downgraded to current income level.

 If you are unemployed, there are still solutions to your tax debt

-Don’t fret, though.
-Just because you shouldn’t submit an offer in compromise, there are plenty of other avenues of relief from IRS debt while you are unemployed.
-You could have your accounts marked “Currently Not Collectable” while you are unemployed to keep the IRS from seizing your savings.
-You could get into a manageable “Partial Payment Installment Agreement.”
-Depending on your situation, bankruptcy might even be an option.
+Don't fret, though.
+Just because you shouldn't submit an offer in compromise, there are plenty of other avenues of relief from IRS debt while you are unemployed.
+You could have your accounts marked "Currently Not Collectable" while you are unemployed to keep the IRS from seizing your savings.
+You could get into a manageable "Partial Payment Installment Agreement.", and depending on your situation, bankruptcy might even be an option.

 If you are unemployed, don't submit an Offer in Compromise without speaking to a tax professional first.
 There are probably more viable options out there — or there may be a way to structure your Offer in Compromise so that it can be accepted even though you are currently unemployed.